gideaoms/clark-orm/readme.md

 }
 ```

 Lucid has a lot of options, but what do you can do using ClarkORM?
-We offer two things:
+We offer some things that you can use like you would use with Lucid:
 ```js
 clark-orm/Orm
 clark-orm/Database